i-ampraveen/bmi_app/README.md

 ### Planned:

 - Toggle switch between dark mode and light mode (currently app only supports dark mode) </br>
+- Clear button to clear the entered data </br>
+- Save button to save the data (max. number of saves is not yet to decided, and like how the data should be presented is also not yet decided) </br>
 - Result animation (text animation) </br>
 - Adding Indicative Icons/Pictures of whats need to be done based on BMI results </br>
 - save and clear option